 Packed with beneficial ingredients like kibbled maize and a range of sunflower seeds, our Four Season Feast Bird Food is a great year-round addition to wild birds’ diets.
 Kibbled maize is high in carbohydrates and is enjoyed by a wide range of UK garden birds all year round.
-Striped sunflower seeds are high in energy and are a healthy addition to their diet that contributes to their metabolism.
+Striped sunflower seeds are high in energy and are a healthy addition to their diet, contributing to their metabolism.

 Bird food for Robins, Wrens, Thrushes, and Blackbirds

 The Robin Ready Bird Food includes a mix of soft and kibbled ingredients that cater to small beaked songbirds.
 The mix includes maize, peanuts and sunflower hearts that are nutritious, tasty, and easy to eat for smaller birds.
 The kibbled maize and peanuts are broken down into small chunks.
 Songbirds find this effortless to eat while receiving a boost of protein, energy, and fat to get them through the day.
-Sunflower hearts have also had their tough husk removed, which makes them perfect for these small, soft-billed birds.
+Sunflower hearts have also removed their tough husk, making them perfect for these small, soft-billed birds.

 Wild bird food for spring and summer

 Spring and summer months are when birds are most active, fluttering around and scavenging for food to feed their chicks.
 Our Summer Glow Bird Food is a very nutritious bird food mix that offers key nutrients that help local bird populations flourish in the hustle and bustle of spring and summer.
 This food is also great for use throughout the year and will keep birds coming back for more.
 Packed with seeds, nuts and oats, this bird food offers a well-balanced and nutritious meal for all UK garden birds.

 High-energy bird food for winter